Client-Side Web SDK

 method to return the collected OTP value in which result

-variable contains OnSuccess
+variable has OnSuccess

 value for OtpFinishResultType